penninesoaringclub/newsletter/content/posts/2024-02/index.md

 ### XC League

 Did somebody say the weather's been bad?
-There are _no flights_ on the Pennine League yet for 2024 so if you log the first one, you could top the table.
+There are _no flights_ on the Pennine XC League yet for 2024 so if you log the first one, you could top the table.

+Three Pennine pilots have logged flights on the national XC league already though, flying from Barkin and Lords.
+Scott O'Neil is the top Pennine pilot in the national league with 21.7 points and Barry Sayer and Elliot Brown have one 13km flight each.

+Don't forget there are now two XC Leagues - the [original one](https://xcleague.com/xc/leagues/view-15.html) that we all know about and another, newer one that lives on [XContest](https://www.xcontest.org/united-kingdom/ranking-club:2688).
+The way they work is a little bit different, with XContest scoring Pennine pilots flying anywhere in the UK and the XC League scoring its own Pennine league table as flights from Pennine controlled sites.
+We'll keep an eye on both.

 # Dates for your diary